History

 Rune Soup

-Gordon White's long running show.
+Long-running show by Gordon White, running 2014 to 2026.
 Conversations with practitioners, academics, and outliers about magic, animism, and spirit work.
 Broad in scope but rooted in chaos magic methodology.
+Archived, not ongoing.

 Sacred-Texts Chaos Section